 - a) How would you describe the shape of this distribution of exam scores?
-(Use course vocabulary.) - b) Give an interval that describes typical grades on this exam. - c) Estimate the overall range of grades on this exam.
-(Range = Max Min) - d) What percentage of the students made a D on the exam (a grade of 60<69%)? - e) What percentage of the students passed the exam with a 70 or better? - f) What percentage of the students made an A or a B?
+(Use course vocabulary.) - b) Give an interval that describes typical grades on this exam. - c) The range is the largest value minus the smallest value (Range = Max Min).
+What is the largest the range could be?
+What is the smallest the range could be? - d) What percentage of the students made a D on the exam (a grade of 60-69%)? - e) What percentage of the students passed the exam with a 70 or better?